 So what is an exogenous variable?

 Simply stated, an exogenous variable is something that originates from the outside.
-In this case, factors not measured or considered in an experiment are affecting the results.
+In this case, factors not measured or considered in egg-freezing experiments are affecting the results.

-The results listed above give the times and temperatures that were needed to freeze wax moth eggs in two different freezers in two different places by, I imagine, two different researchers.
+The examples listed above show the times and temperatures needed to freeze wax moth eggs in two different freezers in two different places by, I imagine, two different researchers.

-That the results are slightly different is not at all surprising.
+That the results are different is not at all surprising.
 Of course they are different.
-If they were exactly the same, I wouldn’t trust either one of them.
+If they were the same, I wouldn’t trust either of them.
 Exogenous variables, variables not measured in the experiments, affected the results.

 Now, I don’t know what those variables were.
 There are probably many, but over breakfast this morning we came up with some possibilities.